 Curriculum

-If you would like more information on our RSHE & Citizenship programme please contact us.
+If you would like more information on our RSHE & Citizenship programme, please see RSHE & Citizenship.

 Student Leadership

 As part of our offering outside the classroom and to aid the development of the whole child, we have an extensive range of opportunities for students to get involved with leadership roles at TPS.
 These span the whole student cohort and students from years 7 to 13 can get involved, whatever their skill set.
 We hope that in providing leadership opportunities our students can go on to present themselves with confidence in their classrooms, college and job interviews and beyond.
-Below is a list of current leadership roles that students can apply for.
+This aids friendships and encourages a sense of community spirit, enhancing student wellbeing and mental health.

 Resources